home • support • company • contact

 How does Auto-Connect work?

-By using the keychain to store and retrieve your server information, Déjà Vu can automatically connect to a server and mount a remote volume before a backup begins.
-After the backup has finished, the volume will be unmounted only if Déjà Vu mounted it.
+Déjà Vu can automatically connect to a server and mount a remote volume before a backup begins.
+After the backup has finished, the volume will be unmounted if Déjà Vu mounted it.

 Here's how to set things up:

-• Next, select the 'Auto-Connect' tab.
+• Click 'Options' and select the 'Auto-Connect' tab.
 After checking 'Automatically connect to server', provide the requested information.
-In the 'Server' field, enter the server address using standard URL notation.
-When connecting to another Mac, the server address will begin with 'afp://'.
-When connecting to a Windows computer, it will begin with 'smb://'.
+Enter the name of the server.
+When connecting to a Windows or Linux computer, the server name should normally begin with 'smb://' to indicate that the SMB/CIFS protocol should be used.
 Next, enter the name and password that you use to connect to the server.
 (Both fields are case-sensitive.)
 Finally, enter the volume name (also referred to as the "share name") in the 'Volume' field.

 • Click 'Connect'.
 The remote volume should mount and become visible in the Finder.
 If nothing happens, refer back to the previous step and verify the information you entered.

-After successfully perfoming the above steps, Déjà Vu should be able to handle things for you transparently.
+After successfully performing the above steps, Déjà Vu should be able to handle things for you transparently.
 Note that you must be logged in for Auto-Connect to work.

 IMPORTANT: If you are backing up to a Windows server, you must use the 'Connect' button in the 'Auto-Connect' tab to mount the volume before you select the source and destination folders (in the 'What' and 'Where' columns).
 If you select the source and destination folders when the volume has been mounted by the Finder, Déjà Vu will not be able to find the destination when it auto-connects to the volume at backup time.